Course Correcting Koopman Representations: Results

 In this section, we train our proposed Koopman Autoencoder on continuous control tasks from D4RL benchmark by \cite{d4rl}.
 Again, the goal is to predict the future states over long time horizons.
 We choose a number of locomotion tasks as our main testbed, namely the \texttt{Hopper-v2}, \texttt{HalfCheetah-v2}, and \texttt{Walker2d-v2} environments.
 The curated datasets are generated by driving the simulated robots forward from a stationary position, using policies with varying degrees of optimality, i.e. \texttt{expert}, \texttt{medium-expert}, \texttt{medium}, and \texttt{medium-replay}.
 Each individual dataset comprises 1 million transitions, organized as trajectories with a maximum length of 1,000 steps.
 We use 80\% of the trajectories for training and evaluate on the remainder 20\%, consisting of trajectories of length 300.
 Table~\ref{table:results-d4rl-state} provides a breakdown of the MSE over a 300-step horizon.

 The D4RL benchmark differs from the dynamical systems discussed in the previous section in three fundamental ways: the dynamics are notably more challenging due to the presence of collisions, the dimensionality is higher, and the systems are subject to control inputs.
 Here we use the extended version of the Koopman autoencoder model designed for controlled systems (see Section~\ref{section:training-sequence}).
+We use embeddings sizes of 512 and 256 for the state and action encodings, respectively.
 For training, we solely rely on the observations and avoid incorporating additional training signals, such as rewards.

 Similar to the previous section, a multi-step MLP is trained as a baseline.
 To ensure a fair comparison, we set the size of the MLP to be equal to the combined size of the Koopman encoder and decoder.
 In our implementation, this equivalent MLP is implemented by \emph{setting the reencoding period to 1 during training} and deactivating the loss terms associated with the Koopman autoencoder, specifically the ``alignment'' and ``reconstruction'' losses, \emph{optimizing only the ``prediction'' loss} as the objective (see Figure~\ref{fig:method}).
 Refer to Appendix~\ref{appendix:deets} for details and specifics.